-A recent report from the federal judicial system has revealed that the number of lawsuits related to three of the major brands of hernia mesh is on the rise.
-Each of these multidistrict litigations has grown substantially bigger with more lawsuits expected to be filed in the coming months.
+A recent report from the federal judicial system has revealed that the number of lawsuits related to three major brands of hernia mesh is on the rise.
+Each of these Multidistrict Litigations have grown substantially bigger with more lawsuits expected to be filed in the coming months.
 The complications associated with this medical device has caused patients to need follow-up surgeries, often resulting in long-term health effects.
 Anyone who has had one of these meshes implanted as part of their hernia surgery and has experienced any complications should speak with a hernia mesh lawsuit attorney to learn of their legal rights.

 Multidistrict Hernia Mesh Litigation

-- Ethicon Physiomesh lawsuits in the District Court for the Northern District of Georgia (2,167 total cases)
+- Ethicon Physiomesh lawsuits in the District Court for the Northern District of Georgia (2,785 total cases as of May 15 2020) Richard W. Story (Sr. District Judge) MDL -2782

 Multidistrict litigation is a series of related cases that do not meet the requirements of a class action action.
 However, there are still some efficiencies for the courts and for the parties to the lawsuits if there are some common elements of the case in the judicial system.
 In an MDL each victim has their own hernia mesh lawyer and is not required to accept any proposed settlement.
 The victim can reject a mesh settlement and pursue their own individual trial.
 In an MDL, the cases are typically consolidated for discovery, settlement and pretrial motions.For example, the cost to have separate discovery for each of these cases is prohibitive so there is a common process.